taifuer/acwj/00_Introduction/Readme.md

 ```

 > This is also the place where the compiler can detect syntax errors, like if
-the semicolon was missing on the end of the first *print* statement.
+the semicolon was missing on the end of the second *print* statement.

  + Do [semantic analysis](https://en.wikipedia.org/wiki/Semantic_analysis_(compilers))
    of the input, i.e. understand the meaning of the input.
 This is actually different